The best free mobile travel tools

 While not as famous as Instagram, this app allows you to do enhanced editing of your photographs with filters and advanced manual editing tools.
 Once you’ve mastered it, you’ll be amazed at the quality of the adjustments you can make with its software.
 I know I was.

-Hopper is ideal for shopping around for air fares.
-It shows you price range variations and suggestions for the best time to buy tickets.
+Hopper is ideal for shopping around for airfares.
+It shows your price range variations and suggestions for the best time to buy tickets.
 When you research your flights, register to be alerted for the right time to purchase.

 When I plan a trip, I really to like to shop around for my flights.
 I think it’s important to have a good overview of what various airlines have on offer.
 That saves you from having to go to individual airline sites to comparison shop.
 Prices can vary from site to site, so it’s a good idea to check out a few.